morektz/MorektzBountySmash/D/qbrzg.md

 This repository contains the write for the following  - [Research on ZCash Grants](https://www.questbook.xyz/t/research-on-zcash-grants/32), this actionkv s being taken in order to achieve [THIS.](https://www.questbook.xyz/t/request-to-contribute-grants-ecosystem-research/14).
 The writeup follows [THIS](https://questbook.notion.site/Researching-Grants-Ecosystem-86b9f16905074b62bf72ec2783e43625) structure.
 # Introduction

-[ZCASH](https://z.cash/the-basics/)is a privacy preserving crypto currency.
+[ZCASH](https://z.cash/the-basics/) is a privacy preserving crypto currency.
 It is quite similar to bitcoin in the aspect of having a publicly accessible transaction ledger.
 Its privacy component is the differentiation factor.

 [ZCASH](https://z.cash/the-basics/) provides privacy and anonymity in cryto transactions by the following ways
 1. Zcash gives you the option of confidential transactions and financial privacy through **shielded addresses**.
 This is made possible by [ZK(Zero Knowledge Proofs)](https://z.cash/technology/zksnarks/) -  Zero-knowledge proofs allow transactions to be verified without revealing the sender, receiver or transaction amount.